 Technology, meanwhile, is stirring at the margins, with blockchain and artificial intelligence beginning to show early signs of promise but remaining far from having a transformational impact.

 A sleeper development that will assert itself in 2019: dynamic pricing in the spot market, which might have its big moment in 2019.
-There is little chance of dynamic spot pricing — similar to airline pricing — replacing the annual trans-Pacific contracting cycle or the large-volume discounts typically extended to Walmart and other big-box shippers.
+There is little prospect of dynamic spot pricing — similar to airline pricing — replacing the annual trans-Pacific contracting cycle or the large-volume discounts typically extended to Walmart and other big-box shippers.
 But live feeds of rates directly from carriers to the market could have a much larger presence in the spot market.
+Developments such as the $44 million investment by the Singapore Exchange (SGX) into Freightos points to a renewed effort to spark interest in container freight indices, spot market pricing and possibly derivatives trading, although this idea has going nowhere in the past.
 Along with that could come shipper-unfriendly contracts with penalties for no-show containers, a problem at the top of carriers' list of priorities to reduce or eliminate.
 Most spot market platforms just need density, especially on the buyer side, to gain meaningful traction.